bergsalex/CS-8674/docs/requirements/software-requirements.md

 - [Conventions](./conventions-001.md)

 ## 2. Overall Goals
+The goal of the Geneweaver 3 project is to redesign the Geneweaver system to enable the three independent project stakeholders to use the system to perform their research and education activities.
+This involves balancing competing priorities and constraints of the three stakeholder groups.
+The following goals are intended to guide the design and development of the Geneweaver 3 system.

 ### 2.1 Enable Genomics Researchers
+The Geneweaver system must be designed to enable genomics researchers to easily use the system to perform their research.
+This includes the ability to easily upload and manage genesets, the ability to easily search for and use curated genesets, and the ability to easily use the analysis tools to compare, combine, and investigate genesets.

 ### 2.2 Enable Scientific Curators
+Geneweaver depends on the expert curation activities of genomics researchers.
+The Geneweaver system must be designed to enable genomics researchers to easily curate and contribute to the system.
+This includes the ability to easily upload and manage curated genesets, the ability to easily search for existing genesets, and the ability to organize and manage genesets as they are moved through the curation process.

 ### 2.3 Enable Computer Science Educators and Students
+The Geneweaver system must be designed to enable computer science educators and students to easily use the system to learn about the process of building and using a web-based system.
+This includes the ability to easily identify subject specific use-cases, the ability to easily identify and use the system's features, and the ability to easily identify and use the system's underlying technologies.
+It also includes the ability to set up and install the system and its components on a local machine.

 ## 3. Background and Context
 ### Background